 Technology should be making your life much easier as a volunteer, not adding work to your plate.
 Find systems to use for your organization that fit your needs – there are a lot of products that can help with registration, scheduling, and communication regardless of the size and requirements.

 Two main areas we focus on at Jersey Watch are online registration and communication.
-Registering players, storing information, and contacting parents with important updates can all be done online with very little work for volunteers (check out the quick video below).
+Registering players, storing information, and contacting parents with important updates can all be done online with very little work for volunteers.

 If you find yourself buried in paperwork, making phone calls constantly, or making trips to the bank – you need to reevaluate the tools you are using!